Cotorsion pairs, thick subcategories, and finitely generated Gorenstein projective modules: Preliminaries

-Recall that $R$ is said to be \emph{virtually Gorenstein} if $ \GProj(R)^\perp= \leftindex^\perp \GInj(R)$.
+\begin{chunk} \textbf{Virtually Gorenstein rings.} A noetherian ring $R$ is said to be \emph{virtually Gorenstein} if $ \GProj(R)^{\perp_\infty}= \leftindex^{\perp_\infty} \GInj(R)$.
 By \cite[Theorem A.1]{Iyengar-Krause2022}, any Gorenstein $A$-algebra in the sense of \cite[Section 4]{IK} is virtually Gorenstein, where $A$ is a commutative noetherian ring.
 In particular, any commutative Gorenstein ring is virtually Gorenstein. \end{chunk}

 \begin{chunk} \textbf{Left approximations and covariantly finite subcategories.} Let $\mathcal C$ be a full subcategory of an abelian category $\A$.
 For each $X\in \mathcal A$ and a morphism $f\colon X\rightarrow C$ with $C\in \mathcal C$, the morphism $f$ is said to be a \emph{left $\mathcal C$-approximation} if any morphism $f^\prime\colon X\rightarrow C^\prime$ with $C^\prime \in \mathcal C$ factors through $f$.
 The subcategory $\mathcal C$ is said to be a \emph{covariantly finite} subcategory of $\A$ provided that any object $X\in \A$ has a left $\mathcal C$-approximation.
 Dually, there are notions of right approximations and contravariantly finite subcategories.